 "To see youth at risk become successful Christian leaders in their home, church, community and world."

-I also stay some weekends at Casa Adalia, a home for girls who have been rescued from human trafficking.
+I also stayed some weekends at Casa Adalia, a home for girls who have been rescued from human trafficking.
 This home has recently been stated by Casa Gabriel mission workers who saw a need in the community and began praying and working together to see how God wanted them to meet that need.
-I am required to help with education, provide meals, be a point of accountability, and share God’s love to these girls.
+I was required to help with education, provide meals, be a point of accountability, and share God’s love to these girls.
 Right now we are licensed to help girls age 18 and above, the age which they are required to leave other Foundations, run by Ecuador, which work with the police and rescue the girls though cannot give much long-term care.
 Adalia is Hebrew for “God is my refuge”.
 The home is meant to be a place of healing, hope, and discovering God’s all-encompassing love for those who have been trafficked.

 Missionary to Ecuador 2012-2019